 Stand Against Racism is an annual campaign, coordinated by YWCA USA, meant to bring communities together through an issue or cause that inspires them to take a #StandAgainstRacism and to unite their voices to educate, advocate, and promote racial justice.

-2021 Topic: From Declarations to Change: Addressing Racism as a Public Health Crisis
+Topic: Addressing Racism as a Public Health Crisis

 About the Event: Public health is — and always has been — central to racial justice work.
 In this virtual town hall event, Addressing Racism as a Public Health Crisis, YWCA USA will convene a panel of trailblazers who have been central to declaring and addressing racism as a public health crisis.

 We discussed the connections between racism and public health outcomes, how to implement public health practices to effectively identify and address racial injustice in our communities, and community engagement and public policy strategies to advance racial equity through a public health lens.

 This powerful event uplifted the voices of public health professionals, advocates, and trailblazers doing the work to improve the future for people of color!